Vail Snowfall Totals & Snowstorm Averages

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Vail usually gets.
 There are also monthly and yearly counts of the days that Vail normally has heavy snowstorms.
 Plus there's information on when the ski resort can expect its first and last snowfalls of the season.

-All the numbers are averages, based on weather data gathered at Vail from 1985 to 2010.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are averages, based on weather data gathered at Vail from 1985 to 2010.

 How Often it Snows in Vail

 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).

 These averages don't show how much the snowfall in Vail varies from year to year.